SF-WDI-LABS/ruby-lightning-talks/README.md

 You will have 5 minutes to introduce us to your chosen library, walk us through some code, and answer questions.
 Please keep it short and sweet.

 We look forward to hearing your war stories.
 You may have a lot of false starts.
 You may not be able to get your demo to work.
-Welcome to being a developer.
+Share that experience.

+> DO NOT PANIC AND CHANGE TOPICS.